 Since the hospital cafeteria is busy and crowded during mealtimes, it’s difficult to help patients navigate around, and leaving the patient along while they order food makes caregivers feel nervous.

-This is a family caregiver's one-day journey at the hospital
+Journey map: a family caregiver's day in the hospital

 How might we relieve caregivers’ stress at the hospital through improving communication with stakeholders?